Donald L. Miller: Apple TV+ Miniseries

 In 2013, HBO confirmed it was developing a miniseries produced by Steven Spielberg and Tom Hanks based upon Masters of the Air and focusing on the Eighth Air Force.
 Miller previously worked with Spielberg and Hanks as a historical consultant for the 10-part HBO series, The Pacific.
 He was also the on-camera historian, writer, and chief consultant for the series’ accompanying documentary.
-Little news about the series has emerged since HBO confirmed it in 2013; an alleged teaser trailer was posted on YouTube in 2014, however project writer John Orloff said in a podcast that this teaser is not related to the upcoming miniseries.
+Little news about the series emerged after HBO confirmed it in 2013; an alleged teaser trailer was posted on YouTube in 2014, however project writer John Orloff said in a podcast that this teaser is not related to the upcoming miniseries.
 NME reported in March 2017 that production was progressing under the working title The Mighty Eighth and writers were scouting filming locations in England.
-In 2019, it was confirmed that Apple TV+ will produce the series and that it will focus on the 100th Bombardment Group of the Eighth Air Force.
+In 2019, it was confirmed that Apple TV+ would produce the series and that it would focus on the 100th Bombardment Group of the Eighth Air Force.
+It premiered on January 26, 2024.

 D-Days in the Pacific

-D-Days in the Pacific (Simon and Schuster, 2004): The largest D-Day attack was the invasion of Okinawa on April 1, 1945, which brought together the biggest invasion fleet ever assembled, far larger than that engaged in the Normandy invasion.
+D-Days in the Pacific (Simon & Schuster, 2004): The largest D-Day attack was the invasion of Okinawa on April 1, 1945, which brought together the biggest invasion fleet ever assembled, far larger than that engaged in the Normandy invasion.
 D-Days in the Pacific tells the story of the campaign waged by American forces to win back the Pacific islands from Japan.
 Based on eyewitness accounts by the combatants, it covers the entire Pacific struggle from the attack on Pearl Harbor to the dropping of atomic bombs on Hiroshima and Nagasaki.

 Miller's research was used in the HBO miniseries The Pacific and won two Emmys for Outstanding Television Series and Outstanding Casting in 2010.

 The Story of World War II

-The Story of World War II with Henry Steele Commager (Simon and Schuster, 2001): Drawing on previously unpublished eyewitness accounts, Miller covers the horror and heroism of World War II in the words of the men who fought it, the journalists who covered it, and the civilians who were caught in its fury.
+The Story of World War II with Henry Steele Commager (Simon & Schuster, 2001): Drawing on previously unpublished eyewitness accounts, Miller covers the horror and heroism of World War II in the words of the men who fought it, the journalists who covered it, and the civilians who were caught in its fury.